Last updated on May 13th, 2022 at 11:23 pm

-3) Preloved Platforms
+3) Save Money By Using Preloved Platforms

 I mostly look at Vestiaire Collective because of its large selection.
 Their website is easy to use and has what feels like an endless amount of items.
 I’ve generally had a positive experience with them and will write a post about them soon.

 Other than Vestiaire, here are also some platforms you can check out:

 I’m really picky when it comes to buying designer items (as it should be!
 It’s not cheap) so being exposed to all these platforms isn’t that tempting to me.
 If you’re the type to want to buy everything, this isn’t for you.

-4) Designer Outlets
+4) Save Money By Shopping At Designer Outlets

 Many luxury brands have outlets.
 Although they’re usually somewhat far away, it’s worth checking out especially since there will be many good deals.
 Some designers don’t have outlets like Chanel, Louis Vuitton, and Hermes but many of them do.